-Kozlov’s third drive on Koi-Asan began after a week of replacement, reinforcement and restocking.
+Kozlov’s third drive on Koi-Asan began after a week of replacement, reinforcement and resupply.
 This was a smaller operation conducted by the 51st Army’s 390th Division and 143rd Brigade supported by two T-26 companies as well as six KV and three T-34 tanks, of the 39th Tank Brigade, 40th Tank Brigade and 229th Separate Tank Battalion.
-The offensive failed on its first day after immense losses and quickly came to an end.
-As a result of these operations, the 51st Army had suffered the loss of 9,852 men killed, 4,959 missing, and 23,799 wounded for a total of more than 39,000 casualties, between 10 and 31 March.
+The offensive failed on its first day after suffering considerable losses, and quickly came to an end.
+As a result of these operations, the 51st Army had suffered the loss of 9,852 men killed, 4,959 missing and 23,799 wounded for a total of more than 39,000 casualties, between 10 and 31 March.

 The Germans launched 'Trappenjagd' on 8 May.
 Before this, as just noted, the Luftwaffe had succeeded in applying severe pressure to the Soviet supply lines.
 By a time late in April, the Soviet food and other resources had been almost totally exhausted.
 Everything, including firewood, had to be brought in by sea, and the Stavka asked Stalin to consider the evacuation of the Kerch region.
 Stalin refused, and on 21 April ordered preparations for an offensive to retake Crimea.
 On 6 May, he changed his mind and issued Order No. 170357, which instructed all Crimean forces to assume a defensive posture.
 He also refused to send more reinforcements.
 Mixed with this order was an instruction for a limited offensive against German lines to improve the defenders' tactical positions.
 Instead of preparing for a defence against the impending German offensive, therefore, the Soviets were preparing for an attack.

 For the defence of the peninsula, the Soviets had three major formations: the 51st Army, protecting the north, had eight infantry divisions and three infantry and two tank brigades; the 44th Army in the south had five infantry divisions and two tank brigades; and the 47th Army had four infantry and one cavalry division, and was kept in reserve.
 The Air Force of the Crimean Front deployed 404 aircraft.
-Kozlov did not expect a major attack as he outnumbered the Germans two to one.
-Moreover, on the southern front, he had swampy terrain, which made it an unfavorable place for offensive by a factor of 2/1.
+Kozlov did not expect a major attack as he outnumbered the Germans by a factor of 2/1.
+Moreover, on the southern front, he had swampy terrain, which made it an unfavorable place for offensive by another factor of 2/1.
 Although the Soviets constructed an anti-tank ditch that ran the entire length of the Parpach narrows and had three lines of defence, the infantry units were deployed in one line at the front, with the tanks and cavalry in reserve, but Kozlov had wholly failed to deploy his troops into a well-prepared defence in depth.

 To maximise the element of surprise, von Manstein selected the swampy terrain held by the 44th Army as his main attack sector.
 Fretter-Pico’s XXX Corps would breach the Soviet line, allowing the 22nd Panzerdivision to run amok through the gaps.
 Improved tactics for breaking through heavily prepared Soviet lines were utilised, built on the integration of infantry assault groups, assault guns, combat engineers, Panzerjäger and Flak units.
 Fretter-Pico received 57 StuG III assault guns, of which 12 had the new 75-mm (2.95-in) KwK 40 gun, two batteries of 88-mm (3.465-in) Flak guns, and ample combat engineer support.
 Only one German infantry division and the Romanians were in the north, while the rest were under Fretter-Pico’s command.